 Facilitators need to be prepared to respond to a wider range of unmet needs.
 Understanding the additional stressors your participants are experiencing, as well as what other supports they have or do not have access to, should shape the content and structure of your virtual groups.

 - In this incredibly stressful time, how can facilitators use online sessions to help participants expand their toolboxes for dealing with stress in healthy ways and bring that to their parenting?
+Perhaps you want to include stress reduction strategies in your closing ritual each week.

 - Are your participants now home with their children 24/7?
 Do participants have children in placement for whom visits are no longer possible?

 - Is a two-hour time slot still feasible?
-PJ surveyed our parents and 90 minutes was the maximum they wanted to be online.

 - What is the literacy level of your participants?
 If you are using session posters etc. for discussion, how will you ensure that all participants are included?